Krakor92/some-custom-dataviews/_views/jukebox/README.md

 > [!WARNING]
 > The indentation on the left must be made of spaces (your yaml won't be recognized if you use tabs there)

+## Q & A

+*Why didn't you build a plugin instead?*

+Great question!

+As I said, it all started when I discovered the Obsidian-task-calendar view and was amazed.
+Although I didn't think I could create a plugin at the time, I knew it was possible to use it as inspiration to create my own view.

+However, I think that at some point it would probably have been better for me to go down the plugin route.

+At the moment, I'm a bit torn about doing this.
+On the one hand, I know it would allow the BRAT plugin to work transparently with this view and increase the likelihood of someone using it, but it would mean rewriting most of it...
+On the other hand, it would add yet another plugin to the vault and I personally prefer to have as few plugins as possible because the more you have, the more it tends to slow down the opening of your vault.
+Also we're talking about a simple view that displays a grid in your vault, I find it overkill to build a plugin for that

+Inside me, I'm hoping that someone build a kind of store / BRAT-like but for js views

 ## 🔮 Future